ayusek/ada-compiler/3addrcode/readme.txt

 While having nested booleans, some temperory variables are emitted but are not used.
 Only short circuit operators are allowed "and then" and "or else"

+Procedures and Functions :
+I have only defined procedures, support to functions is not yet handled. expressions are only allowed for in parameters
+Write now, I have handled only in and out variables, so procedure variables are used only to transfer values only.
+I have not yet put any constraints on their assignments Right now, I have also not handles the default value assignment to procedures.
+This is to be done in p_comp_assoc

+Arrays:
+I am assuming an integral range only.
+No need to specify the type of range.
+For arrays, the type variable is the type of entry in it.
+The size of arrays is to be fixed at compile_time.

 Types:
-I have a statement type which is used for type checking in the expressions
+I have a statement type which is used for type checking in the expressions I am handling Int, Float and Bool Data types

 Symbol Table:
 We have not yet added the function overloading feature to out language.